NREL/EnergyPlus/design/FY2021/NFP-Hour_Zero_Treatment.md

 ## Input Output Reference Documentation ##

-An additional item describing the added field would be created, to explain how the options couild be used.
+An additional item describing the added field will be created to explain how the options can be used.

 ## Input Description ##

-Will add the description for the new field.
+Input descriptions will be added for the new fields.

 ## Outputs Description ##